This article describes the available Rules Engine Events.

 Payment - Payment is declined

-Payment is declined - In this case the trigger is the payment made through YayPay system which failed for any reason.
-As a result, a ToDo task can be created, reminders sent, etc.
+As a result, a task can be created, reminders sent, etc.

 Payment - Payment is received

-Payment is received - it triggers any chosen action on the condition that payment was made in any other system, not YayPay.
+The Payment is received event triggers any chosen action on the condition that payment was made in any other system, not YayPay.

 Sales Order is created